apache/druid/docs/api-reference/supervisor-api.md

 ## Audit history

+An audit history provides a comprehensive log of events, including supervisor configuration, creation, suspension, and modification history.

-### Get audit history for all Supervisors
+### Get audit history for all supervisors

+Retrieve an audit history of specs for all supervisors (current and past).

 #### URL

 <code className="getAPI">GET</code> `/druid/indexer/v1/supervisor/history`

-Retrieve an audit history of specs for all Supervisors (current and past).

-An audit history of a Supervisor provides a comprehensive log of events, including its configuration, creation, suspension, and modification history.

 #### Responses